-The Pocket Progressive Chinese-Japanese/Japanese-Chinese Dictionary is a portable dictionary that rivals desk dictionaries in its number of entries and careful description of function words and keywords.
+The Pocket Progressive Chinese-Japanese/Japanese-Chinese Dictionary is a portable dictionary that rivals a medium-sized dictionary in its number of entries and careful description of function words and keywords.
 The dictionary is also updated with the latest information.

 The Chinese-Japanese dictionary contains 10,100 main entry characters, with a total of 78,000 entries.
 Neologisms and technical terms are widely included, and the content is also sufficient for use in business.
 Furthermore, keywords are highlighted in red, and their usage is explained concisely so that even novice learners can easily understand them.
 The Japanese-Chinese dictionary includes a substantial 20,000 entries.